-NATO PfP Partners of today find themselves cooperating with a different type of NATO and using different NATO tools to tailor their cooperation with the Alliance than did early Partners turned Allies (e.g., the Czech Republic, Hungary, and Poland in 1999).
-Today's Partners fall along a spectrum.
-Some have expressly stated their desire for future membership in the Alliance (Georgia), while others have a desire to cooperate with NATO, but also want to balance their relationship with Russia and other countries to the East (Armenia and Kazakhstan).
+NATO, but also want to balance their relationship with Russia and other countries to the east (Armenia and Kazakhstan).
 Still other countries have changed their position with respect to NATO, given changes in their internal politics (Ukraine).
-NATO welcomes this diversity in its cooperative relationships, and has developed a range of tools to assist Partners in shaping the type of cooperation and activities that these nations wish to pursue.
+NATO welcomes this diversity in its cooperative relationships, and has developed a range of tools to assist Partners in shaping the type of cooperation and activities that these nations wish to pursue

-The Individual Partnership Program (IPP) provides the foundation for cooperation between the Partner nation and NATO and is agreed upon and renewed on a two-year basis.
+The Individual Partnership Program (IPP) provides the foundation for cooperation between each Partner nation and NATO, and is agreed upon and renewed on a two-year basis.
 All PfP Partners have developed IPPs with NATO.
 The IPP allows the Partner to identify areas for cooperation with NATO as drawn from the Euro-Atlantic Partnership Work Plan (EAPWP).
 The Individual Partnership Action Plan (IPAP) goes a step beyond the IPP and is designed for Partners who are interested in an enhanced dialogue with NATO.
 Kazakhstan is currently the only Central Asian state to have an IPAP with NATO.
 Armenia, Azerbaijan, and Moldova also have IPAPs.
 The Membership Action Plan (MAP) is the next phase of cooperation.
 It is the primary tool used to prepare Partners for the responsibilities of NATO membership.
-Unlike IPAP, where countries identify areas that they want to address with the Alliance, MAP provides the Partner with a range of NATO requirements.
-The Former Yugoslav Republic of Macedonia (FYROM) and Montenegro currently have MAPs.
-Finally, Annual National Programs (ANPs) have been established with Georgia and Ukraine to indicate a level of cooperation with NATO that is beyond IPAP, but that proceeds on a different path from MAP.
+Unlike IPAP, where countries identify areas that they want to address with the Alliance, MAP provides the Partner with a roadmap of NATO requirements.
+The Former Yugoslav Republic of Macedonia (FY-ROM) and Montenegro currently have MAPs.
+Finally, Annual National Programs (ANPs) have been established with Georgia and Ukraine to indicate a level of cooperation with NATO that is beyond that represented by an IPAP, but that proceeds on a different path from MAP.

-Regardless of what path a PfP Partner chooses, the path to closer cooperation with NATO involves transforming both public and private sectors in order to promote democracy, good governance, the rule of law, and sustainable social and economic development.
+Regardless of what path a PfP Partner chooses, the route to closer cooperation with NATO involves transforming both public and private sectors in order to promote democracy, good governance, the rule of law, and sustainable social and economic development.
 Beyond these goals, specific reforms of the security sector-in particular the revision of a Partner's national security plans and development of their IPAPs, MAPs, and ANPs-require that the Ministries of Defense (MoDs) understand that traditional defense functions are no longer their sole responsibility.
-In fact, MoD missions in the twenty-first century are just as likely to include all of the above in addition to the long-standing functions of deterring war, and fighting and winning war, should deterrence fail.
+In fact, MoD missions in the twenty-first century are just as likely to include all of the above in addition to the long-standing functions of deterring war, and fighting and winning war, should deterrence fail